Bardi family: History

 During the Hundred Years War in the early 1340s, Edward III of England was engaged in an expensive war with France.
 He borrowed 600,000 silver florins from the Peruzzi banking family and another 900,000 from the Bardi family.
-In 1345 Edward III defaulted on his payments, causing both banking families to go bankrupt.
+In 1345, Edward III defaulted on his payments, causing both banking families to go bankrupt.

 Despite the failure of the bank, the Bardi family ranked among Italy's most successful merchants and continued to benefit from their noble status.
 Numerous family members occupied important positions such as crusaders and ambassadors to the Pope in Rome; some were even knights.
 The marriage of Contessina de' Bardi to Cosimo de' Medici around 1415 was a key factor in establishing the House of Medici in power in Florence.
 Cosimo rewarded the Bardi family for their support, restoring their political rights upon his ascent in 1434.
 In 1444, he exempted them from paying particular taxes.

 Besides banking, the Bardi family were "great patrons of the friars."
-Louise of Toulouse (1274–1297), the Franciscan bishop who was canonized in 1317, was very close to the Bardi family.
+Louis of Toulouse (1274–1297), the Franciscan bishop who was canonized in 1317, was very close to the Bardi family.
 They purchased the chapel that was dedicated to St. Francis.
 To the right of the altar they built a new, larger chapel and dedicated it to Louise of Toulouse.
 The Bardi chapel that was dedicated to St. Francis was founded by Ridolfo de Bardi around 1310, the year that his father died and left him with a large inheritance and in charge of the Bardi company.
 There were other Bardi chapels, such as the one dedicated to St. Lawrence and the Martyrs, and St. Silvestor and the Confessors.

 Two important paintings, both called the Bardi Altarpiece, are by Sandro Botticelli (1484-85, now in Berlin), and by Parmigianino, the latter named after the town rather than the family.
 One of the family palaces in Florence was the Palazzo Busini Bardi.